azdavis/millet/doc/errors.md

 val rec inc = mkFn ()
 ```

+To fix, ensure the expression is a literal `fn` expression.

 ## 4021

 The wrong number of type arguments was passed to a type-level function.